|

 social scandal in a country like Germany.

-Like Ottmar Hörl, I want to encourage you to rethink Marx and would like to add: How deeply do you like the shade of red for your miniature Marx man?
+Like Ottmar Hörl, I want to encourage you to rethink Marx, and would like to add: How deep a shade of red do you like for your miniature Marx man?

-Like Ottmar Hörl, I want to encourage you to rethink Marx and would like to add: How deeply do you like the shade of red for your miniature Marx man?
+Like Ottmar Hörl, I want to encourage you to rethink Marx, and would like to add: How deep a shade of red do you like for your miniature Marx man?

 No comments: